 After you identify the information in which you are interested by creating a query, you must determine what format in which you want the information displayed.
 A view defines how data is displayed.
-Track-Record's four types of views present information in an organized, easy-touse way and contain the most current information in the database:
+Track-Record's four types of views present information in an organized, easy-to-use way and contain the most current information in the database:

 - Outline Reports- Dynamic reports that allow you to view summaries of the TrackRecord data returned by a query or set of queries, select what fields appear in columns in the report, and change the order in which the columns and headers are displayed.
-For more information, refer to "Using Outline Reports" on page 55. - Graphs- Displays a graphical summary of the information in an outline report.
+For more information, refer to "Using Outline Reports" on page 61. - Graphs- Displays a graphical summary of the information in an outline report.
 Depending upon the type of information, you can generate pie charts, bar graphs, trend graphs, and more.
-For more information, refer to "Working with Graphs" on page 70. - Milestone Status- Provides a provides a concise summary of project status that captures a broad range of project status indicators, from code base volatility to how much automated error detection has been performed.
-See "Using the Milestone Status View" on page 74 for additional information.
+For more information, refer to "Working with Graphs" on page 76. - Milestone Status- Provides a concise summary of project status that captures a broad range of project status indicators, including how much automated error detection has been performed.
+See "Using the Milestone Status View" on page 80 for additional information.

-Calendars- TrackRecord automatically categorizes and displays a simple list of your appointments and tasks or a tick-marked schedule of each day.
+◆ Calendars- TrackRecord automatically categorizes and displays a simple list of your appointments and tasks or a tick-marked schedule of each day.
 You can maintain and display multiple calendars simultaneously.
-Refer to "Utilizing the Calendar View" on page 81 for more information.
+Refer to "Utilizing the Calendar View" on page 83 for more information.